Tattooed man in navy shirt sits indoors, smiling calmly.

 These variations in half-life and release rate can influence how often you need injections to keep your testosterone levels stable.
 It's important to understand these differences when deciding which form of TRT works best with your lifestyle and preferences.

-Comparing the Half-Life and Administration Frequency
+Compare Half-Life and Dosing Frequency

 Half-life refers to the time it takes for the concentration of a drug in your body to reduce by half.
 Testosterone decanoate has a longer half-life than cypionate, usually around 7-10 days, while cypionate's half-life is about 8 days.